 Instructions

-- Wash and hull strawberries, cut them into pieces, and put them in a large bowl if using an immersion blender or the jar if using a blender.
+- Wash and hull 1 pound strawberries, cut them into pieces, and put them in a large bowl if using an immersion blender or the jar if using a blender.
 If using frozen strawberries see Notes below.

 - Blend everything until completely smooth and no pieces of fruit remain.